Pawnee people: Before metal or horses

-After more than thirty days journey, Coronado found a river larger than any he had seen before.
+After more than 30-day journey, Coronado found a river larger than any he had seen before.
 This was the Arkansas, probably a few miles east of present-day Dodge City, Kansas.
 The Spaniards and their Indian allies followed the Arkansas northeast for three days and found Quivirans hunting buffalo.
 The Indians greeted the Spanish with wonderment and fear, but calmed down when one of Coronado's guides addressed them in their own language.

 Coronado reached Quivira itself after a few more days of traveling.
 He found Quivira "well settled ... along good river bottoms, although without much water, and good streams which flow into another".
 Coronado believed that there were twenty-five settlements in Quivira.
 Both men and women Quivirans were nearly naked.
 Coronado was impressed with the size of the Quivirans and all the other Indians he met.
 They were "large people of very good build".
-Coronado spent twenty-five days among the Quivirans trying to learn of richer kingdoms just over the horizon.
+Coronado spent 25 days among the Quivirans trying to learn of richer kingdoms just over the horizon.
 He found nothing but straw-thatched villages of up to two hundred houses and fields containing corn, beans, and squash.
 A copper pendant was the only evidence of wealth he discovered.
 The Quivirans were almost certainly Caddoans, and they built grass lodges as only the Wichita were still doing by 1898.

 Coronado was escorted to the further edge of Quivira, called Tabas, where the neighboring land of Harahey began.
 He summoned the "Lord of Harahey" who, with two hundred followers, came to meet with the Spanish.
 He was disappointed in his hopes for riches.
 The Harahey Indians were "all naked – with bows, and some sort of things on their heads, and their privy parts slightly covered".
 Hyde identifies them as Awahis, the old Caddoan name for the Pawnees, possibly including the ancestors of the Skidis and the Arikara.
 Another group, the Guas, may have been known later as the Paniouace.
 These people put up ferocious resistance when Coronado started to plunder their villages.

 In 1601, Juan de Oñate led another entrada in search of the wealth of Quivira.
 He met "Escansaques", probably Apaches, who tried to persuade him to plunder and destroy "Quiviran" villages.